igno/nasa-images/README.md

 * General code layout
 * Extensibility of the solution

+It is not as important that the implementation actually works as the overall structure and design of the API.

 The problem
 ===========
 You are requested to implement an API that can be used to display daily images from the rovers that are on Mars.
 For a start, your API should be able to get the navigation camera images from the curiosity rover from the last 10 days and limit the number of images to 3 per day.
 If there are no images for a particular day the result for that day should be empty.
+The entrypoint for your API should be a minimal command line script.

 NASA provides a simple HTTP API that allows for querying of rover images.
 This is an example on how to query for the navigation camera images for a particular date: